cloudui/homepage/content/projects/pulsar-academy.md

 banner:
   include: true
-  type: "danger"
+  type: "success"
-  text: "The pulsar academy website has been temporarily shut down due to cost."
+  text: "The Pulsar Academy website is up and running again, this time hosted on GCP!"

 links:
   - icon: "fab fa-github"